 There are two forms of AMD: dry and wet.
 There is no treatment for dry AMD, though certain vitamins and minerals might help.
 Wet AMD may be treated with medication or laser surgery.

 It is important to see your ophthalmologist regularly to check for eye and vision changes.

 If you have any questions about your vision, speak with your ophthalmologist.
-He or she is committed to protecting your sight.
+They are committed to protecting your sight.